Freefall (ride): Installations no longer operating

 Rocky Point Amusement Park, where it received the generic Freefall name.

 In 1995, the Rocky Point Amusement Park closed, and Freefall was moved to Geauga Lake in Ohio where it received a new control system and was renamed Mr. Hyde's Nasty Fall.

 In 1995, Paramount's Great America in California removed its first generation Freefall, The Edge, and replaced it with the Drop Zone Stunt Tower.

-In 1997, a second generation ride Skyscreamer was removed from Six Flags AstroWorld.
+In 1997, a second generation ride Sky Screamer was removed from Six Flags AstroWorld.

 In 2002, The "Drop of Doom", a first generation freefall at West Edmonton Mall's Galaxyland was removed.

 In 2004, Loudoun Castle theme park in Scotland applied for planning permission to install an Intamin Freefall.
 However, the planning permission took too long to be granted and the park sold the ride in order to plan for a new attraction for the 2005 season.
 Loudoun's new ride opened in 2007 and was an S&S Power Double Shot tower drop ride.

 In 2006, the Drop of Doom was rebranded as the "Hollywood Tower" in Italy.
+It now uses elements similar to those found on The Twilight Zone Tower of Terror.

 In January 2006, Mr. Hyde's Nasty Fall, a first generation Freefall originally installed at Six Flags Great America in Gurnee, Illinois was dismantled at Geauga Lake.
 The salvageable parts were sent to Cedar Point, another Cedar Fair Amusement Park in Ohio, to be used for Demon Drop until it was also dismantled in 2009.

 In 2006, Six Flags Great Adventure removed its first generation ride, Stuntman's Free Fall.

 In December 2006, Six Flags Over Georgia dismantled Freefall, a first generation ride.

 In September 2007, Six Flags Over Texas imploded the original Freefall, Wildcatter, which was originally named Texas Cliffhanger.

 In February 2008, Freefall from Six Flags Magic Mountain was dismantled.
 The ride was standing but not operating from 2005 to 2006.

-In 2009, at the end of the operating season, Cedar Point removed its second generation freefall ride, Demon Drop.
+In 2009, at the end of the operating season, Cedar Point removed its first generation freefall ride, Demon Drop.
 The ride was originally planned to move to Knott's Berry Farm for the 2010 season, but the ride ended up at Dorney Park instead with the same name.
+The Dorney Park installation is the last standing/operating 1st generation operating in North America.

 In 2018, Beto Carrero World removed "Elevador".
 It is rumored to be sold to a new-built park in Cotia, near São Paulo.

 In 2019, Tokyo Summerland permanently closed "Free Fall".